philippedut/BC_DA_Rechio/README.md

 ## 📊 Project Overview
 This notebook utilizes the following datasets:
 - Case3_Recheio_2025 (1).xlsx <br>
-- The gaol of the project is to design a recomendaton systems so that the company can propose better product to existing costumer
+- The goal of the project is to design a recommendation system so that the company can propose better products to existing costumers.